bluesky-social/bsky-docs/docs/tutorials/viewing-profiles.md

 :::info
-To learn how to fetch a user's posts, see the [Viewing feeds](/docs/tutorials/viewing-feeds#author-feeds) tutorial under "Author feeds".
+To learn how to fetch a user's posts, see the [Viewing feeds](/docs/tutorials/viewing-feeds#author-feeds) tutorial under "Author feeds."
 :::

 ## Fetching a user's profile info

-To fetch a user's profile info, you can use the `getProfile` method on your Bluesky agent:
+To fetch a user's profile info, you can use the `getProfile` method.

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">